jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (mb) the supply wholly or partly consists of land, being a supply—
     (i) made by a registered person to another registered person who acquires the goods with the intention of using them for making taxable supplies; and
     (ii) that is not a supply of land intended to be used as a principal place of residence of the recipient of the supply or a person associated with them under section 2A(1)﻿(c); or
+  (mc) the supply of goods and services by an unincorporated body, if the supply is—
+    (i) to a registered person who acquires the goods and services with the intention of using them for making taxable supplies; and
+    (ii) made under section 57(2)﻿(db); or
+  (md) the supply of an interest in joint venture property by a member of a flow-through joint venture to a new or existing member if, at the time of supply,—
-  (n) the supply of new fine metal, being the first supply of the new fine metal after its refining, by the refiner to a dealer in fine metal, for the purpose of supplying the fine metal for use as an investment item; or
+    (i) both the supplier and the recipient are registered persons; and (ii) the recipient acquires the interest with the intention of using it for making taxable supplies; and (iii) the supply does not consist wholly or partly of land; or (n) the supply of new fine metal, being the first supply of the new fine metal after its refining, by the refiner to a dealer in fine metal, for the purpose of supplying the fine metal for use as an investment item; or
   (o) the goods are supplied to or by the Crown as consideration for a supply—
     (i) for which there is no payment of a price; and